gpoitch/ember-cli-inline-content/README.md

 {{content-for 'key4'}}
 ```

 During the build process, this will render the contents of those files directly inline with `<script>` or `<style>` tags, based on the filetype.
-In production builds, the contents of the inline blocks will be minified (will obey EmberApp's minifyJS & minifyCSS options in Brocfile.js).
 You are not restricted to just js/css files.
 It will inline the literal contents of any UTF-8 string file.
+If you would like to minify the inlined-content, see [ember-cli-html-minifier](https://github.com/gdub22/ember-cli-html-minifier)

 ## Content options
 - filepath (String) The path to the content file